Joe-McCann/cs-241-hugo-notes/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Software Engineer at American Express, Adjunct Professor at NJIT
+role: Product Analyst at American Express, Adjunct Professor at NJIT

 # Short bio (displayed in user profile at end of posts)
 bio: If it exists, mathematicians will find a way to do math with it